 2017 BLACK HISTORY MONTH STAMP

-Last year’s commemoration focused on a historical figure who continues to fascinate and confound scholars.
+In 2017, the annual Black History Month stamp focused on a historical figure who continues to fascinate and confound scholars.

 Little is known about Mathieu Da Costa, but from the few records that remain, historians conclude he was a free man who earned a living as an interpreter for Europeans, who were trading with Indigenous people in the New World.
 Believed to be of African or even Euro-African descent, his connection to Canada came in 1608 – the year Samuel de Champlain founded the city of Québec – when Da Costa signed a contract to work for Pierre Dugua de Mons, a French fur-trader, explorer and governor of Acadia.